jwplayer/applicaster-docs/video-playback.md

 See JW Documentation on [adding closed captions](https://support.jwplayer.com/articles/how-to-add-closed-captions).
 Captions will automatically appear in Applicaster Apps.

 *Subitles on Samsung and LG*
 - Samsung and LG using Shaka Player.
 Shakaplayer needs a two-letter code entere.
-Entering language code in the captions editor (srclang field in the API).
+Entering language code in the captions editor (`srclang` field in the API).
 See also [Update a text track developer documentation](https://developer.jwplayer.com/jwplayer/reference/patch_v2-sites-site-id-media-media-id-text-tracks-track-id-)
 - Samsung and LG require in-manifest subtitles that need to be enabled on property level.
 See [Setup](https://marcovandeveen.github.io/jwp-applicaster-docs/setup.html#3-enable-captions-for-samsung-and-lg-optional)

 ## Enabling casting or airplay
-This is available in applicasters platform.
+This is available in Applicasters platform.
 See for more info [applicaster documenation](https://docs.applicaster.com/plugin-development/30-guides/50-plugins/50-player#properties).
 Search for chromecast or airplay.

 *Airplay is enabled by default on iOS apps with no further setup.
-Chromecast, requires clients to provide a chromecast app ID created here: https://cast.google.com/publish/
+Chromecast, requires clients to provide a Chromecast app ID created here: https://cast.google.com/publish/

 ## How to enable “Play Next”?